What Is a Subject Matter Expert?

 - "Dave is the Chief Software Architect for our software company.
 He understands our customer needs and how our software products must be designed to meet those needs better than anyone in our firm."

-Situations Where It is Useful to Engage Subject Matter Experts
+When to Engage Subject Matter Experts

 It is common to draw upon a subject matter expert when attempting to navigate a particularly difficult challenge or problem.
 While many professionals are cross-trained in their particular functions, some situations call for highly specialized knowledge.